ludvigdoeser/scalableMLproject/README.md

 | 0.00134 | 128 | 0.01 | 0.3 | 0.01 | 1 | leaky-relu |
 | 0.00138 | 128 | 0.01 | 0.01 | 0.01 | 1 | leaky-relu |

-One example of our training and validation error for the best hyperparameter setting in the above table are plotted as follows
+One example of our training and validation error for the best hyperparameter setting in the above table are plotted as follows.
 ![Training_Loss](https://user-images.githubusercontent.com/117981189/212438465-03b5883d-459a-4544-836e-590ca8d35e52.png)

-Finally, we end up using a model that was trained for 179 epochs, with validation split ratio of 0.1 (with different random seed values from the hyperparameter tuning part using KerasTuner) and applying early stopping.
+Finally, we end up using a model that was trained for 179 epochs, with validation split ratio of 0.1 (with different random seed value from the hyperparameter tuning) and applying early stopping.
 The training of our model utilizes all the accessible data to 4th of January.
-One sample code for our training with `adam` optimization is given as follows:
+One sample code for our training with `adam` optimization is given as the following `create_model` function.

 ```python
 def create_model(LSTM_filters=64,